Cardi B Reacts to Offset Buying Kulture a Birkin Bag for 2nd Birthday

-Offset Buys Daughter Kulture a Birkin Bag for Her 2nd Birthday: Cardi B Reacts
+Offset Buys Daughter Kulture a Birkin Bag for Her 2nd Birthday -- See Cardi B's Reaction

 "OK, girl!
 I see you, beautiful baby," the 28-year-old Migos rapper jokes with his little girl as she holds her new purse.

-Birkin bags have become a status symbol as they are not readily available at all Hermès stores and can retail from tens to even hundreds of thousands and dollars, depending on the bag.
+Birkin bags have become a status symbol as they are not readily available at all Hermès stores and can retail from tens to even hundreds of thousands and dollars, depending on the item.

 Kulture herself didn't weigh in on the present, but many people took to the comments section to criticize Offset, whose real name is Kiari Kendrell Cephus, for not getting Kulture something she might actually want at the age of two.